The league will follow IHSA or MLB rules depending on the umpire crew, except for specific Fab 50 guidelines.

 3) In the event of a three-way tie, the tiebreaker will be fewest runs allowed if head-to-head games are not a clear determining factor.

-Rostered players must appear in at least four (4) games (or 20-percent) to be eligible for the Fab 50 playoffs.
-Any player(s) added to a team’s roster after July 1, 2017, will be ineligible for the playoffs.
+Rostered players must appear in at least SIX (6) games.
+Any player(s) added to a team’s roster after July 1, will be ineligible for the playoffs.
 Exceptions could be granted by the league commissioner based on the need for competitive balance.

 PLAYOFF BATTING LINEUPS:

-For the 2017 playoffs, shared lineups (A/B slots) are optional.
+For the playoffs, shared lineups (A/B slots) are optional.
+No shared slots the first nine (9) batters in the lineup.
 All players in attendance must be in the batting order.
 In the spirit of our league, managers are encouraged to welcome all players to be available for the playoff games.
 It is against league rules to tell players to stay home.

 Do NOT park on the small strip of pavement south of the Meyer Sports Complex.
 Your car will be towed!